RSU Tax UK 2026/27: How Restricted Stock Units Are Taxed

 You might also get a new grant every year, which would make the vesting plans overlap.
 This system, called “cliff vesting,” means that you’ll get shares in stages over time, which increases your chances of getting rich even more.

-How to Tax RSUs in the UK:
+How Are RSUs Taxed in the UK?

 For example, if you make £200,000 a year in pay and £75,000 in RSUs, you might only get £34,058 after taxes, based on how you file your taxes.
 Usually, taxes are taken out before you get the shares, so you only get the net amount after taxes are taken out.